-Girls Can’t Skate spotlights an all-female and non-binary skateboarding community in New York City.
-By exploring these womxn’s shared passion and resilience, it celebrates female empowerment in contrast to the machismo culture and normalized violence against womxn that plagues much of the world.
+Girls Can’t Skate spotlights an all-female and queer skateboarding community in New York City.
+By exploring these women’s shared passion and resilience, it celebrates female empowerment in contrast to the machismo culture and normalized violence against women that plagues much of the world.

 "Being resilient is one of the best and worst traits I got from being a skateboarder.
 I'll fall nine times but I always get up ten."
 Joscelyn Fuentes, 18